RCOSDP/weko/docs/community/maintainers-guide/merging.rst

 .. _beware-of-inter-service-relations:

 3. **Beware of inter-service relations.** Changing pre-existing tests?
-Perhaps this pull request does not fit the needs of other Invenio services.
+Perhaps this pull request does not fit the needs of other WEKO3 services.

 .. _avoid-self-merges: